 Looking at your mid-year personal finance check up, you can ask the all important question, “Now what?”, and as usual my mealy mouthed answer is, “That depends!“.

-If you have met all of your financial goals for the year and it is mid-year, you set your goals too low (or you sand bagged to make yourself feel good), or you got really lucky.
+If you have met all of your financial goals for the year and it is mid-year, did you set your goals too low?
+Could be you sand bagged to make yourself feel good, or you got really lucky.
 No matter what reason, you can celebrate a little bit for achieving your goals, but now is the time to make some “stretch” goals for the end of the year, and prove that your success at the start of the year was not just a fluke and that you can work hard the whole year.
-Simply sitting on your financial laurels is just not the thing to do, build from your success and show that you can finish strong for the year.
+Simply sitting on your financial laurels is just not the thing to do.
+Build from your success and show that you can finish strong for the year.

 If none of your goals are met, and you think you will be unable to hit any of your goals this year, maybe it is time to re-vamp, or re-think your plan (or scrap it completely).
 Not to worry, look at where you had problems with your plan and figure out whether you were:

 - Too aggressive in your planning, and set unattainable goals